rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 To work around this problem, AppImage, Snaps and Flatpaks were developed.
 It's the old "Pick a standard, any standard" joke.
 We now have a package installer format that works on all platforms, but there are three of them.
 This article explains the who, and how of the three - [Flatpak vs. Snap vs. AppImage](https://phoenixnap.com/kb/flatpak-vs-snap-vs-appimage).

 Most importantly for us is that the Snap infrastructure was developed by Canonical, the publisher of Ubuntu, so it's built into Ubuntu.
-But Flatpak was developed for Gnome, KDE and FreeDesktop.
-This was before Ubuntu switched to the Gnome desktop.
-So the Gnome project has several applications for managing the Gnome desktop.
+But Flatpak was developed for Gnome, KDE and FreeDesktop in September 2015.
+This is before Ubuntu switched to the Gnome desktop in October 2017.
+The Gnome project has several applications for managing the Gnome desktop.
 I like the ones listed below, especially for users coming to Ubuntu from Windows.
-These 4 are very similar to Windows applications.
+Gnome Resources and Disk Analyzer are very similar to the Windows applications for managing resources and disk usage.

 ----------------------------------------------------------------